-Considered one of Flanders’ largest antiques and second-hand market, the Bruges Zandfeesten attracts hundreds of vendors, and thousand of bargain-hunters from far and wide.
-The overall venue spreads over a couple of miles, from Het Zand, to Beursplein and the adjacent Koning Albertpark.
+Considered one of Flanders’ largest antiques and second-hand market, the Bruges Zandfeesten attracts hundreds of vendors and thousands of bargain-hunters from far and wide.
+The overall venue spreads over a couple of miles, from Het Zand to Beursplein and the adjacent Koning Albert park.

 Keep in mind that, if you want to grab a bargain or two, you’d better set your alarm clock early, as the Bruges Zandfeesten attracts droves of visitors.
 Walk the entire length of the fair and you will have clocked five kilometers without even noticing.

 Held at the East of England Showground twice a year towards the end of March and early in October, the Peterborough Festival of Antiques opened in 1999 and now attracts more than 1,700 stallholders and over 15,000 visitors from all over the world to each event.